A Walter Ulric Story

-“What was that?” said Nate, looking in a darkened corner.
+“What was that?” said Nate, looking into a darkened corner.

 “What?”
 I asked.

-“I… saw something move,” answered the frightened boy.
+“I… saw something move,” replied the frightened boy.
 Willow brandished her bat, prepared for action.
 TJ’s eyes widened.
-He pointed at me; his mouth opened, but he was speechless.
-I saw, from the corner of my eye, a huge shadow looming over me.
-I spun around, but the bugbear vanished.
-Suddenly, black hands reached out of the shadows and took hold of Nate, dragging him into the dark.
-He screamed.
-I dared not fire, for fear of hitting the boy.
+He pointed at me; his mouth open, but he was speechless.
+Out of the corner of my eye, I saw a huge shadow looming over me.
+I spun around, but the bugbear vanished into the darkness.
+Suddenly, black hands reached out of the shadows, taking hold of Nate and dragging him into the dark, screaming.
+I dared not fire for fear of hitting the boy.

 “Nate!” cried TJ.

-Conrad and I chased the beast into the shadows, ripping through cobwebs and dodging debris.
-I followed the sound of metal hitting flesh into the kitchen.
-The bugbear disappeared into the darkness once again, leaving Nate standing alone, wielding his crowbar.
+Conrad and I chased the beast down, ripping through cobwebs and dodging debris, following the sound of metal hitting flesh.
+We found Nate, standing alone in the kitchen, gripping his crowbar.